Curtis FreemanResearch Professor of Theology and Baptist Studies; Director, Baptist House of Studies

 Duke Divinity School

 Durham, NC 27708-0968

 Curtis Freeman teaches historical theology.
 His dissertation and earlier research was on Augustine of Hippo, but more recently his work has explored areas of Free Church theology.
 His books include Ties That Bind (Smyth and Helwys), Baptist Roots (Judson Press), A Company of Women Preachers: Baptist Prophetesses in Seventeenth-Century England (Baylor University Press), and he has written numerous articles seek to describe the development of a distinctly Baptist theological tradition.
-His current book project is entitled Theology for Other Baptists: Radical Catholicity and the Coveted Future (Baylor University Press) and he is editing the history of colonial Baptists by Morgan Edwards.
+His current book project is entitled Contesting Catholicity: Theology for Other Baptists (Baylor University Press), and he is editing the history of colonial Baptists by Morgan Edwards.
 He is active in the Baptist World Alliance, serving on the Commission on Doctrine and Christian Unity.

 B.A., Ph.D., Baylor University

 - Baptists and Baptism at Year 400 (pdf) Baptists Today (December 2009)

 For further conversations on baptism and membership from Associated Baptist Press, please see:

 - Opinion: Should Baptist churches adopt open membership?
 Yes.
 By Curtis Freeman

 - Opinion: Should Baptist churches adopt open membership?
 No. By James Leo Garrett Jr.

 - Churches try varied ways to approach question of membership and baptism By Robert Dilday